cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-policies-faq.md

 ## Can I secure applications with a second-level subdomain URL?

 Yes.
 Ensure that your SSL certificates cover the first- and second-level subdomain.
 Most certificates only cover the first-level subdomain and not the second.
 This is true for most Cloudflare certificates.
-To cover a second-level subdomain with a CF certificate, select the Custom Hostnames option for Dedicated SSL.
+To cover a second-level subdomain with a CF certificate, create an [advanced certificate](https://developers.cloudflare.com/ssl/edge-certificates/advanced-certificate-manager/manage-certificates).
 Wildcard-based policies in Cloudflare Access only cover the level where they are applied.
 Add the wildcard policy to the left-most subdomain to be covered.

 ## Can I use regular expressions to build policies?